 “What’s Inside Your Head?”
 Collaboration with Philadelphia

 Every year, graphic designer Ruud van Eijk spends his free time working on at least one art project of his own, a self-initiated project without any clients or deadlines.
-Every year it has to be a creative collaboration.
+It has to be a creative collaboration.
 Ruud: “This year I’ve chosen for a collab with a larger group.
 My neighbour, who works at Philadelphia, introduced me to this group of 19 children & adults with a mental disability.
 Within this special group, a lot of creative talent is blooming.
 I’ve come to see them as true artists and that’s why I also call them “artists”.
 For this project I thought it would be interesting to blend the unique styles of these artists into one work of art.
 By nature, this group is really pure and sincere, so collaborating with them was an amazing experience.
 It’s not an everyday collaboration and at first I didn’t quite know what the final result would be.

 “To prevent my art project from starting too broadly, I first decided to define a theme.
 While walking my dog down the streets of Amsterdam, I decided to grab a coffee.
 There, I stumbled across the flyer of the Rijksstudio Award.
 Since my collaborative project had already been set in motion, I thought this would be a perfect fit.
 Connecting my collaborative project to an art piece from the Rijksmuseum, how interesting!”
 The result of this project has been inspired by the painting “Jakob’s dream” from the Rijksmuseum.
 “During a journey, Jakob falls asleep against a stone.
 He dreams about a staircase, reaching up high into the heavens, used by angels to ascend and descend.”
 “Dreams can be abstract or very clear,” says Ruud, “but dreams can also be described and visualised.
 This perspective matched perfectly with the collaborative project, and that’s what you will see in the final result.
 We connected the dreams, wishes & memories of the artists and the sleeping Jakob from the print.”